BahadorGh/Voting/README.md

 npx hardhat run scripts/deploy.js
 ```

+You can visit contract docs in an index.html file located at `.doc` folder
-To create docs from the smart contract, use below command:
+Also, to create docs from the smart contract, use below command:

 ```
 npm run docgen